-Under this program, PARCO has provided assistance in kind to around 89 Government institutions with 71 schools and 18 clinics along the pipeline, close to the stations and Mid-Country Refinery.
-More than 36,000 children are receiving education in PARCO supported schools.
+Under this program, PARCO has provided assistance in kind to several Government schools, basic health units and rural health centers along the pipeline stations and Mid-Country Refinery.
 PARCO`s assistance to these institutions has raised communities` interest to enroll their children in these refurbished and well-maintained schools diverting them from child labor to primary education, raising the literacy rate.

 These institutions have been provided assistance in the form of developing infrastructure and procurement of equipment to help them sustain their operations of providing basic education and health facilities to the communities.
 On the civil works side, the range of assistance includes construction of classrooms, boundary walls, proper sanitation facilities, underground & overhead water tanks; repair, maintenance and refurbishment of existing facilities, electrification, access to clean drinking water, etc. The institutions are also provided furniture items, water coolers, air-conditioners, deep freezers, fans, medical equipment, medicines etc.